 Still, according to data collected by Edmunds, December has the year’s highest discount, 6.1% off MSRP on average, and the best incentives.

 Experts at Autotrader agree that the last quarter of the year is the best time to buy a car.
 This is when you’re going to see the best prices on new cars.
 But you’ll also have a better selection of used cars that have been traded in throughout the year.
 In normal years, car models typically arrive around September and October.
 That makes these great months to start shopping for trade-ins and previous models.
 Dealers will be looking to clear these cars out to make room for new inventory.

-Of course, 2022 isn’t a normal year for car buying.
+Of course, 2023 isn’t a normal year for car buying.
 While COVID has affected vehicle production, you’ll still likely find the best prices in the fourth quarter of this year.
 Each month, prices are expected to get slightly better.
 So the longer you can wait into 2023 or even 2024 to buy a car, the more likely you’ll be to find a deal.

 “I’m often asked if it’s best to buy a vehicle during one particular season or another,” Clark reflects, “But the only type of vehicle that has a real seasonality to it is a convertible in cold weather climates.”